What is the average penis size?

 If you’re stressed about your penis size it can lead to premature ejaculation (PE) and/or erectile dysfunction (ED).
 Both these conditions can be caused or made worse by anxiety about sexual performance.

 Feeling like you don’t measure up in terms of size, duration or hardness can lead to low self-esteem and more anxiety, affecting your sex life further and creating a vicious circle.
-But there are treatments available.
+But there are treatments available, find out more about PE treatments and ED treatments.

 What are PE and ED?